justviliam/justviliam.github.io/_posts/2018-03-15-nha-trang-accomodation.md

 Supermarket is about 1 km away.
 Then Vietnamese market is about 1 km away, too.
 And beach is about 2 km from here.
 The places that I usually go to eat are either in beach area, or close to market.
 And it is pretty easy to get there on my hipster bike.

+The bonus is, that land owner is very nice.
+Every time we meet, he asks me, whether everything is ok.
+I love his attitude.
+I guess, I got lucky.
+But in case you are interested in living here, I can give you a contact.
+Just hit me up in the comments.

+If you feel frisky, there are a lot of coffee shops, local food and even places with live music around.
+Also, it is not problem to recycle here.
+I was stunned when I heard this.
+Nha Trang is changing for better.
+Love it.